ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 3.md

 - [x] Is the regression free of econometric problems? (later chapters)
 - [x] How close to real data does are the model estimations? (this chapter)

 This chapter deals with the last question.
 Namely, how good the *fit* of the model is.
 There are different ways to measure the goodness of fit of the model.
-First, we will go through the **coefficient of determination**.
-Second, we will see the mean squared error.
-Third, we will go through three common **information criteria** indicators.
+We will go through the following four evaluations:

+1. Normality of the residuals
+2. Coefficient of determination
+3. Mean squared error
+4. Three information criteria

 ## Coefficients of determination